MicrosoftDocs/azure-docs/articles/active-directory/develop/msal-android-single-sign-on.md

 #### When a broker is uninstalled

-If there is only one broker hosting app installed, and it is removed, then the user will need to sign in again.
+If there's only one broker hosting app installed, and it's removed, then the user will need to sign in again.
 Uninstalling the active broker removes the account and associated tokens from the device.

 If Intune Company Portal is installed and is operating as the active broker, and Microsoft Authenticator is also installed, then if the Intune Company Portal (active broker) is uninstalled the user will need to sign in again.
 Once they sign in again, the Microsoft Authenticator app  becomes the active broker.